 In the future, nanotechnology-driven recycling processes could make it economically viable to mine the “urban ore” of e-waste, meeting the demand for metals like gold in an environmentally sustainable way.
 With continued innovation and investment in these technologies, countries could reduce their dependence on traditional mining, address e-waste accumulation, and unlock the economic potential of the valuable materials embedded in our discarded electronics.

 - Nithya R, Sivasankari C, Thirunavukkarasu A, Selvasembian R (2018) Novel adsorbent prepared from bio-hydrometallurgical leachate from waste printed circuit board used for the removal of methylene blue from aqueous solution.
 Microchem J 142:321–328. https://doi.org/10.1016/j.micr...
-V, Balde C.P, Kuehr R, Bel G. The Global E-waste Monitor (2020) Quantities, fows and the circular economy potential.
-United Nations University (UNU)/United Nations Institute for Training and Research (UNITAR) – co-hosted SCYCLE Programme, International Telecommunication Union (ITU) and International Solid Waste Association (ISWA), Bonn/Geneva/ Rotterdam
+V, Balde C.P, Kuehr R, Bel G. The Global E-waste Monitor (2020) Quantities, flows and the circular economy potential.
+United Nations University (UNU)/United Nations Institute for Training and Research (UNITAR) – co-hosted SCYCLE Program, International Telecommunication Union (ITU) and International Solid Waste Association (ISWA), Bonn/Geneva/ Rotterdam

 - Nithya, R., Sivasankari, C., & Thirunavukkarasu, A. (2020).
 Electronic waste generation, regulation and metal recovery: a review.
 Environmental Chemistry Letters, 19(2), 1347–1368. doi:10.1007/s10311-020-01111-9

-- Tiwary CS, Kishore S, Vasireddi R, Mahapatra DR, Ajayan PM, Chattopadhyay K (2017) Electronic waste recycling via cryomilling and nanoparticle benefciation.
+- Tiwary CS, Kishore S, Vasireddi R, Mahapatra DR, Ajayan PM, Chattopadhyay K (2017) Electronic waste recycling via cryomilling and nanoparticle beneficiation.
 Mater Today 20(2):67– 73. https://doi.org/10.1016/j.mattod.2017.01.015